Animenosekai/translate/README.md

 - **Anime no Sekai** - *Initial work* - [Animenosekai](https://github.com/Animenosekai)
 - **Zhymabek Roman** - *Major Contributor (PR #10, PR #15)* - [ZhymabekRoman](https://github.com/ZhymabekRoman)

+## Disclaimer

+Please **do not** use this module in a commercial manner.
+Pay a proper API Key from one of the services to do so.

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 License - see the [LICENSE](LICENSE) file for details